*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 Honestly, it really does feel like one of those places that was just made for the gram.

-There’s a nice, and fairly large, beach area here, and they have a cool set up with fancy beach beds.
+There’s a nice, and fairly large, beach area here, and they have a cool set up with fancy beach beds overlooking the beach.

 I would recommend paying close attention to the details of your reservation, as the front row beach beds and the “VIP” area that is seen in some of those impressive Instagram photos have additional costs.